darrylwhitmore/PlexMusicPlaylistExporter/README.md

 You'll need to gather the following information about your Plex server, which will be provided to the application via command line arguments:
 * The IP address of the server.
 * The port of the server (usually 32400 but you may have changed it)
 * The authentication token.
-You can get this by following the instructions in: [Finding an authentication token / X-Plex-Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/).
+You can get this by following the instructions in: [Finding an authentication token / X-Plex-Token](https://support.plex.tv/articles/204059436-finding-an-authentication-token-x-plex-token/). *Note*: the token is generally long-lived, but *can change* as the result of some configuration changes, for instance, if you *change your password*.

+*If you have configured your Plex server to use secure connections* (**Settings | Network | Secure connections = Required**), you will also need your server's subdomain hash.
+To find it, follow the same instructions for finding your authentication token above.
+In the URL, locate the subdomain hash:

+`https://192-168-0-999.[your subdomain hash].plex.direct:32400/...`

+*Somewhat confusing FYI:* while the subdomain hash is **necessary** when your server requires secure connections, you *may also* use it when secure connections are not required (**Secure connections = Preferred**).
+Using the hash will work for either configuration.

 ## Application Command Line Options
 The command line options are: